Fabulae: Date, authorship, and composition <span |id="author_anchor" |class="anchor">

 In the earliest published edition of the Fabulae, produced in 1535 by Jacob Micyllus, the work is attributed to "Gaius Julius Hyginus, freedman of Augustus", an ascription which may have been present in the manuscript itself, or may have added by Micyllus himself.
-There were numerous works which were attributed in antiquity to Gaius Julius Hyginus, and, though the work may not have been composed after his lifetime (1st century BC/AD), modern scholarship, for the most part, rejects the idea that this Hyginus was the author of the work.
+There were numerous works which were attributed in antiquity to Gaius Julius Hyginus.
+Although the work may not have been composed after his lifetime (which was around the 1st century BC/AD), modern scholarship for the most part rejects the idea that this Hyginus was the author of the work.
 According to R. Scott Smith, it is reasonable to suppose that the Hyginus who authored the work lived during the latter half of the 2nd century AD.
 A handful of scholars, however, do hold that Gaius Julius Hyginus was in fact the author of the work.

 The author of the Fabulae is characterised by H. J. Rose, as adulescentem imperitum, semidoctum, stultum—"an ignorant youth, semi-learned, stupid"—but valuable for the use made of works of Greek writers of tragedy that are now lost.
 Arthur L. Keith, reviewing H. J. Rose's edition (1934) of Hygini Fabulae, wondered "at the caprices of Fortune who has allowed many of the plays of an Aeschylus, the larger portion of Livy's histories, and other priceless treasures to perish, while this school-boy's exercise has survived to become the pabulum of scholarly effort."
 Hyginus' compilation represents in primitive form what every educated Roman in the age of the Antonines was expected to know of Greek myth, at the simplest level.
 The Fabulae are a mine of information today, when so many more nuanced versions of the myths have been lost.